 The Balkan Peninsula is nestled in the southeastern corner of Europe and serves as the geographic and genetic crossroads between Europe and western Asia.
 Despite broad cultural and religious diversity, the people of the Balkans are genetically similar to one another, descending from early Mediterranean and Slavic peoples.
 Island Greeks lack this ancestral Slavic influence and are similar to southern Italians.

-The Greek & Balkan population has the following recent ancestor locations:
+The Greek & Balkan population has the following genetic groups:

 - Bosnia and Herzegovina